 Day Three - Kayaking and enjoying the area Kayaking down the Ansons River on day

-During the day you can choose to kayak down the Ansons River and experience the riparian ecology of this winding river.
-Cross the bird rich waters of Ansons Bay and conclude with a stroll over the dunes of Abbotsbury Peninsula back to the Lodge.
+Later in the morning, choose to kayak down Ansons River and experience the riparian ecology of this winding waterway.
+Cross the bird-rich waters of Ansons Bay and conclude with a stroll over the dunes of Abbotsbury Peninsula back to the lodge.

-Other options for this day include enjoying a spa treatment, fishing, snorkelling in the marine nursery, exploring the nearby shell coves or generally enjoying the surroundings of the Lodge.
-In the evening you can go for a walk, and depending on the weather, you may encounter wombats, wallabies, Forester kangaroos, possums or even a Tasmanian devil.
-The night sky is an awesome spectacle from the pristine vantage point of the Lodge and its surrounds.
+Other options for today include a spa treatment, fishing, snorkelling in the marine nursery, exploring shell coves or enjoying the lodge surrounds.
+After dinner is when the native wildlife wander out – keep an eye out for wombats, wallabies, Forester kangaroos, possums or even a Tasmanian devil.
+Don’t forget to look up!
+The night sky from this pristine coastline is an awesome spectacle.

 Overnight at Bay of Fires Lodge